 GUILFOYLE: All right Dana, what about the possibility of escalation here?

-PERINO: Well, I certainly hope not, and I would hope that the leaders who are being asked about this agree and would advise and ask their people not to retaliate in kind.
+PERINO: Well, I certainly hope not, and I would hope that the leaders who are being asked about this agree and would advice and ask their people not to retaliate in kind.
 The other thing is, we haven't mentioned, and I'm not blaming the security forces, but that there was a problem in Chicago, in particular, of the protesters that meant for disruption, getting around the gate.
 That -- so, now if we know that they're going to be up to this, then you have to figure out a way.

 PERINO: It might be a lot more expensive, but there's got to be more security for people on both sides.

 KILMEADE: He dominated the media afterwards.
 He was on for our show for a half hour.
 Went to another network for a half hour, went back to Sean Hannity at 10 o'clock.
 So he dominated Saturday.
 And guess what every candidate talked about Donald Trump.
 And guess what happened Sunday?
 On all the network shows, it was all about Donald Trump.

 KILMEADE: The reaction, where do we go from here.
 I'm very curious how it affects Tuesday.

 GUILFOYLE: Yeah.
 And Friday he was on with Greta, with Hannity, you know was it -- but I mean, come on and talk about it.
 And then hopefully, there's something to learn.